stone84949/XTTS-RVC-UI/README.md

 # XTTS-RVC-UI

-This is a Fork of XTTS-RVC-UI that adds realtime typing and also updates voice right away with any change thing in the interface without pressing enter.
-It also adds additional temperature and repetition penality sliders to adjust your voice.
+This is a Fork of XTTS-RVC-UI that adds realtime typing, updates voice right away in the interface without pressing enter, and adds additional temperature and repetition penality sliders to adjust your voice.

 Note: You can also separately adjust the xtts model's config.json top_k and top_p settings for further tweaking before starting the start.bat.
-Here is what I am using for that currently (experiment):
+Here is what I am using for that (experimental):

 "top_k": 70,
 "top_p": 0.95,